-Programmatic access to Octopus Power Up and Free Electricty Session time data.
+Programmatic access to Octopus Energy Power Up and Free Electricity Session time data.

 NB: You MUST still sign up for the Power Up from the email you received.